jaroslawfrydrych/MEANS/README.md

 -------

 Backend server is running on nodemon gulp server on `localhost:8080`.
 You can change port setting in `config.json` file.
+Running MongoDB is required to run backend server.

 Frontend - Dashboard
 --------------------